The main group of cadets the story is focusing on, they're introduced in 2009, their first year of training.

 The cadets originally introduced in their final year who graduate the year after the story starts.
-In accordance with their status, are allowed to pick out code names and design their own costumes.
+In accordance with their status, they are allowed to pick out code names and design their own costumes.

 - Bald of Awesome: His stated reason for keeping his head shaved, despite it resembling the hairstyle of the cultists that killed Jenna's family, is that the chicks dig it.

 - Elemental Powers: A native powerset of the Forn race.